eth-protocol-fellows/cohort-zero/notes/aaryamann.md

 - They do this so as to extend the chain, thereby reducing the chance of their mined block being an uncle block, and hence collect profits
 - Unfortunately, this leads to transactions being piled up and eventually drives up gas prices a little bit (which also favors miners)
 - An interesting thread realting to this, [here](https://ethresear.ch/t/a-proposal-to-alleviate-the-empty-block-problem/6191/9)

+#### Kademlia tables

+- My thoughts after reading this [paper](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf)
+- A Kademlia table is like a binary tree, with each node as a leaf
+- The node id (ENR) is used to find the spot of the given node within the tree
+- The protocol ensures that each node knows about other nodes that belong to its subtrees, if they exist
+- This leads to a quick search for nodes
+- An advantage of this protocol, is that it enables nodes to query any node in the network, or multiple nodes, at the same time so that it can find the fastest route to the destination node
+- Kademlia proposes the use of XOR to find the "distance" between 2 nodes
+- This leads to an efficient check to decide the nodes you should connect to for a quick sync